fylgja/11ty-starter-template/README.md

 This 11ty package uses 1 file to handle most site specific information, you find it in `src/_data/meta.js`.

-Besides that this starter has a few configs for building the site, but there no needed to adjust them.
+Besides that this starter has a few configs for building the site.

-If you do need to add more,
-the `eleventy.js` config and the [Eleventy site](https://www.11ty.dev/) are your best picks to checkout.
+The only thing you need to change is the site url found in `rc/_data/env.js`, but if you do need to add more, the `eleventy.js` config and the [Eleventy site](https://www.11ty.dev/) are your best picks to checkout.

 ## Includes